| In Cuba: Festivals Workshops US to Cuba Travel

 license: full time students, musicians, dancers, anyone going down for professional

-reasons, journalists, and so on.
+to going down.
 Treasury tends to encourage group travel and frowns on

 are subject to resource scarcities within Treasury, the body that grants licenses.
 Unless